IIPCIC Advanced Curriculum Information

 You will be presented with the fundamental content necessary to understand Investigating Online Counterfeiting and Piracy.
 As part of the program you will be required to pass a 50 question exam to demonstrate that you understand the concepts presented in each of the modules.
 You will need to score 80% or better to pass the exam and earn your certificate.

-This course is currently available in English and Spanish, Mandarin will be available soon.
+This course is currently available in English, Spanish and Mandarin.

 Access the Online Training Modules

 The series consists of eight lessons to help you pass the exam: